oliver-graf/coreworkshop-CH/lab12_prism_pro_xplay/lab12_prism_pro_xplay.rst

 1. In **Prism Central** > select **> Operations > Actions Gallery**.

-Use X-Play with Other Nutanix Products
+Use X-Play with Other Nutanix Products  (OPTIONAL ONLY)
 ======================================

 Let’s see how we can use X-Play with other Nutanix products by creating a Playbook to automatically quarantine a bully VM.